hackervegas001/IoT-Lab-Setup/README.md

 # IoT-Security/Development-Lab-Setup
-- Enterprise  : this companies internally building their labs
+- Enterprise  : For companies internally building their labs for security team
-- Independent : independent researchers and enthusiastic people purpose
+- Independent : For independent researchers and enthusiastic people purpose
 - Development : Secure development learning stuff including - but it will take time